gbmhunter/blog/content/electronics/components/capacitors/_index.md

 ## Capacitors In Series And In Parallel

-The behaviour of capacitors when connected together in series and in parallel is exactly the opposite behvaiour of what resistors and inductors exhibit.
+The behaviour of capacitors when connected together in series and in parallel is exactly the opposite behaviour of what resistors and inductors exhibit.

-## Capacitors In Parallel
+### Capacitors In Parallel

 Capacitors in parallel can be treated as one capacitor with the equivalent capacitance of: